Marketing

 Credits 3

 This course is intended to help students understand the motivation and behavior of buyers and consumers.
-Consumer behavior will be discussed within a marketing framework and will be related to the task of marketing management.
+Consumer behavior is discussed within a marketing framework and is related to the task of marketing management.

 MK 345: Advertising Management